 Connecting to MySQL

-This article shows you how to use the MySQL data provider in a Dundas BI data connector.
+This article provides details on using the MySQL data provider in a Dundas BI data connector.
 The MemSQL data provider is similar and relies on the same drivers.

 2. Install the driver

 For Dundas BI version 9 or earlier installed on your own server, the MySQL and MemSQL data providers require drivers to be installed on the same computer as described below.
 If you are using multiple servers to run Dundas BI, this is needed for each server installation.

-When Dundas BI is installed on a Windows server, download and install the MySQL connector for .NET for Windows on the server.
+When Dundas BI version 9 or earlier is installed on Windows, download and install the MySQL connector for .NET for Windows on the installation's computer.

 For a Docker image, the instance name is Container.
-Otherwise, you could locate the App_Data folder within your Dundas BI installation's folder, create two additional subdirectories ExtensionsLib/netcore/ (if they do not exist), and place the DLL within netcore.
-This would place the DLL at this location for an installed Dundas BI instance:
+Otherwise, you could locate the App_Data folder within your Dundas BI installation, create two additional subdirectories ExtensionsLib/netcore/ (if they do not exist), and place the DLL within netcore.

-Ensure the permissions allow the dundasbi group to read and execute the new file (e.g., chgrp dundasbi MySql.Data.dll and chmod 751 MySql.Data.dll), and restart the Dundas BI service to ensure the DLL is loaded: for a Dundas BI instance, restart the website service.
+Ensure the permissions allow the dundasbi group to read and execute the new file (e.g., chgrp dundasbi MySql.Data.dll and chmod 751 MySql.Data.dll).
+Restart the Dundas BI service to ensure the DLL is loaded (e.g. for a Dundas BI instance, restart the website service).

-Set a Name and set Provider to MemSQL Database or MySQL Database as appropriate.
+Create a new data connector and set Data Provider to MemSQL Database or MySQL Database as appropriate.